 Like a scene from a fairytale, be guided down a flame lit path to an enchanting marquee set in tropical rainforest surrounded by twinkling fairy lights and flickering candles.
 Let the sounds of the didgeridoo played by local Aboriginal brothers permeate the air and listen to the stories of their culture and land.
-Feast on a seven dish banquet dinner fusing local and native produce in a contemporary dining experience.
+Feast on a tropical tasting menu fusing local and native produce in a contemporary dining experience.

-Flames of the Forest Aboriginal Cultural Experience is on Tuesday and Thursday evenings.
+Flames of the Forest Aboriginal Cultural Experience is available on Tuesday and Thursday evenings.

 Paint your own boomerang or canvas